ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 Muslim, Libyan, Software Engineer.

-I value simplicity in everything, which is why I strive to understand things deeply to achieve simplicity without sacrificing correctness, efficiency or practicality
+a simple man who values simplicity and strives to understand things deeply to achieve the desired simplicity without sacrificing correctness or practicality

-The goal is to be a key to goodness and leave behind a legacy of goodness.
+The goal is to inshAllah be a key to goodness and leave behind a legacy of goodness.

-# interests
+## interests

-Backend Engineer interested in System Design and Distributed Systems.
+Backend Engineer interested in Distributed Systems.
+I like football, MMA and FOSS

-# tech
+## tech

-I like technology that gets out of your way as much as possible and helps you focus on the task you want to solve
+I like technology that gets out of your way and helps you focus on the task in hand

 Here are some technologies that I use regularly: